 The increasing frequency and size of ransomware attacks are becoming a huge concern for thousands of organizations globally.
 All over the world, threat actors take advantage of security vulnerabilities and encrypt data belonging to all sorts of organizations: from private businesses to healthcare facilities and governments.

-Below You Can Find a List of Private and Public Companies Affected by Ransomware Attacks in 2021:
+Private and Public Companies Affected by Ransomware Attacks in 2022 & 2023:

-- Accenture – noticed the LockBit ransomware attack on its systems on July 30 but the incident was immediately contained;
+- Accenture – noticed the LockBit ransomware attack on its systems in August but the incident was immediately contained;

 - Acer – the organization became a victim of a REvil ransomware attack back in March.
 The threat actors demanded a $50,000,000 ransom;